hamavreg1983/WhatsDownChat/README.md

-# WhatsDownChat
+# WhatDownChatApp

 Yuval Hamberg
 yuval.hamberg@gmail.com

+July 2017

-A simple instance message application.
+A simple message chat application.
-Writen in C as a learning exsersise in networking.
+Writen in C as a learning exercise in networking.